chobolife/study_english/bread_barbershop/Season_1/14_Every_Sausage_Has_His_Day.md

 - Oh.
 - Wow, how did you know Master Bread was an actor when he was young?
 - Master steamed bun's powers are limitless.
 He predicts not only people's pasts, but their futures too.
-- Even the queen of bakery town has used his services before.
+- Even the queen of Bakery town has used his services before.
 Not to mention his guest star appearance on carbs of our lives.
 - I see something else now.
 Something incredible.
 It's the future of this dog and who owns him.
 - What about him?
 - The one who cares for this dog will live in the Tower Palace.